Schaafd/CodingZen-Type-Hints-Article/README.md

 This repository contains examples and demonstrations of Python type hints, showing how they can improve code quality, readability, and help catch errors during development.

+This repository is connected to the medium article [Coding Zen - Why Type Hints Are Worth Your Time](https://medium.com/@CodingZen/coding-zen-why-type-hints-are-worth-your-time-8c36b1144e83).

 ## Project Overview

 Python type hints (introduced in PEP 484) allow developers to specify the expected types of variables, function parameters, and return values.
 This project demonstrates: